 Chessmaster, The (USA)

-About Chessmaster, The (USA)
+Chessmaster, The (USA) on NES

 The Chessmaster, The (USA) for the Nintendo Entertainment System was released in 1990.
 Published by Mindscape, this title is an official release and part of the Chessmaster series known for bringing computer chess to multiple platforms.
 As a board game adaptation, it focuses exclusively on chess gameplay without any additional narrative or arcade elements.